 Gold Shiner Flash ~ Hole-In-One Skirt.
 These skirt strands have highly-reflective gold and pale green crystals that light up and shine in clear water.
 A matching swatch of crinkle flash Mylar is tied in, and the pattern is topped off with a golden black fish scale accent.
 There's a lot more green and gold sparkle in this skirt in the water than the photo can show.

 Green Shiner ~ Hole-In-One Skirt.
 In late summer and early autumn, water color often tends to become greener and so do shad.
 Plus this time of year, baby bass begin to muster in huge schools of green-backed young-of-year bass.
 Shad start to muster also in early fall, and can be so green at this time that many anglers often mistake the green shad for baby bass.
-This autumn green skirt imitates baby bass, green-hued shad, emerald shiner and many other greenish baitfish in autumn - or any time of year.
-Pale green back is frosted with pale green reflective sparkles (hard to see in photo).
-A swatch of reflective silver strands go down the middle on both sides.
-The belly has reflective pale green and gold-flaked strands.
+But that's not all!
+This universal baitfish pattern also imitates the common shiner found in Florida and many other states, the emerald shiner found in the Western US, and many other green, silver and gold minnows or baitfish.
+Pale green-barred back is frosted with pale green reflective sparkles (hard to see in photo).
+Has flashing silver side sparkles, and the belly has reflective gold and pale green flakes.
 Overall, a lot shinier in the water than in the photo.

 Hendrix ~ Hole-In-One Skirt.
 It's called Hendrix because it's just a fine purple haze.
+Hendrix is also known as the Tilapia Bacaruto color since originally, this skirt was designed to be imitative of tilapia found in Mexican waters, in particular Lake Baccarac, but it's universal in that it may match many different baitfish and truly will work anywhere that baitfish-scrounging gamefish are found.
 Looks even better in person than it does on the computer screen.

 Pale Alewife ~ Hole-In-One Skirt.
 The alewife is a baitfish species in the shad family.
 State fisheries managers have stocked alewives in many bass waters, and it occurs naturally in Atlantic tidal rivers, running up them to freshwater to spawn.
 The alewife is also called the sawbelly because of a ridge of sharp serrated scales on the edge of their bellies.